ateliereven/Survey-sender/README.md

 # MySender App

-A RESTful web app implementing CRUD operations.
-The app allows business users to create and send feedback-surveys to their clients, featuring OAuth, payments and emailing services.
-Frontend written in React, using React-router, Redux, Redux-form, Materialize CSS.
-Backend written in JavaScript, hosted in Node.js and express, using MongoDB and Mongoose.
+A RESTful MERN web app that allows business users to create and send feedback-surveys to their clients, and receive data on their responses.
+Featuring OAuth (JWT, Google), payments (Stripe) and emailing services (Sendgrid).
+Frontend written with React.js, using React-router, Redux, Redux-form, Charts.js, Materialize CSS.
+Backend written in JavaScript, hosted in Node.js and express.
+Data is stored and managed in MongoDB via Mongoose.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).